Choosing An All Terrain Camper

 Ultimately, we decided on an all terrain bobcat shell truck camper, from All Terrain Campers based out of Sacramento, California.
-We settled on the Bobcat Shell for our Chevy Colorado, and wanted to keep it pretty basic so that we could add our own customization’s down the road.
+Once we settled on the ATC Bobcat Shell for our Chevy Colorado, we wanted to keep it pretty basic so that we could add our own customization’s down the road.

 We made a few slight modifications to the truck help support the roughly 900 pound camper.
 This included Bilstein 5100 shocks all the way around, and add-a-leaf packs from Boise Spring Works.
 Outside of the awning, heater, air vents, and convertible couch the camper itself was a blank slate for us.